computational-psychology/computational-psychology-www/content/pages/index.rst

 News
 ------

-New group member: Navdha Jain
+New group members: Navdha Jain and Clara Ollech
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Navdha Jain <https://www.psyco.tu-berlin.de/jain.html>`_ to our group.
+We are very happy to welcome our new group members `Navdha Jain <https://www.psyco.tu-berlin.de/jain.html>`_ and `Clara Ollech <https://www.psyco.tu-berlin.de/ollech.html>`_ to our group.
 In her Bachelor thesis, Navdha focuses on measuring the perceptual scales in brightness assimilation effect.
+Clara studies how different parameters in stimuli influence the performance of computational models and where exactly these models differ in her Bachelor thesis.